Monday, October 20, 2025

 Assembly Instructions

-Fold all rectangle diagonals first—this step is critical!
+Fold all rectangle diagonals with a valley fold—this step is critical!

 Make sure they are all facing the same directions and their orientation is the same.